prachi-pranesh/JSP-Optomisation-of-ferro-alloys/README.md

 Execute the Python script `lrf_optimization.py`:

-# Alloy Quantity Estimation Model

-## Overview
+# Project: Linear Regression for Resource Optimization in Steel Production

-This project aims to develop a machine learning model to estimate the optimal quantity of alloys required to achieve a desired yield in metallurgical processes.
-The model consists of two submodels:
+This project implements a linear regression model to optimize the quantity of specific ores needed to achieve desired element compositions (grades) in steel production.
+The goal is to predict the amount of each ore to be added, based on the initial composition of raw steel, using historical data of past efficient calculations.

-1. **Chemistry Estimation Submodel**: Predicts the resulting chemical composition when a specific combination of alloys is added to the ladle.
-2. **Alloy Quantity Optimization Submodel**: Utilizes the first submodel to determine the optimal amount of each alloy required to achieve the desired yield for a given grade while considering cost-effectiveness.
+## Key Features:
+- **Independent Models**: Each ore is modeled independently with its own linear regression, assuming no dependency between different ores.
+- **Linear Relationship**: The model assumes a direct linear relationship between the ore amount and the target element's final composition.
+- **Cost-Efficiency**: The model is trained on historical data that represents the most cost-efficient practices used by industry professionals.
+- **Grade Flexibility**: The application can predict the necessary ore quantities for any steel grade.

-## Features
+## Usage:

-- **Predictive Modeling**: Estimate the chemical composition based on alloy inputs.
+- Input the initial composition and the target grade.
-- **Optimization**: Calculate the most cost-effective alloy quantities to achieve the desired yield.
+- The model will output the required quantities of each ore to achieve the desired composition.

-- **Customizable**: Adjust the model parameters and training data to suit specific metallurgical processes.
+This tool simplifies the optimization process, providing accurate, cost-effective solutions for real-world steel production.

 ## Requirements

 To run this project, you need to have the following dependencies installed:

-- `tensorflow==2.11.0`
+- `scikit-learn==1.3`
-- `numpy==1.23.5`
+- `numpy==1.23`
-- `pandas==1.4.4`
+- `pandas==1.4`

 ## Instructions:
 1. Clone the repository using: